scikit-learn/enhancement_proposals/slep006/proposal.rst

   details of the solution.
 * Props will be known simply as Metadata.
 * `**kw` syntax will be used to pass props by key.
+* Default requests: A group splitter should return `['groups']` by default because requiring `groups` is essential to their functionality.
+In other cases, as for `sample_weight` where an estimator or scorer can operate without it, no default request should be assumed, and the consumer should have an explicit request for the prop.
+In the absence of an explicit request, or explicit request to disregard a prop: if a consumer is capable of requesting some prop by key `p`, and a prop called `p` is passed by the user, an error should be raised by the meta-estimator.
+This forces the user to be explicit about whether or not a consumer should be passed `p`.

 TODO: